Skip to main content

 The Monkey and the Monkey Trophy Card

-If you have placed a golden Decoration Brick on your turn (no matter how high you placed it), you can take the Monkey and place it on an open end knob of an arch in any staircase to block your opponents from building there.
+If you have placed a golden Decoration Element on your turn (no matter how high you placed it), you can take the Monkey and place it on an open end knob of an arch in any staircase to block your opponents from building there.
 You don’t have to take the Monkey and place it somewhere—you can also leave it where it is.

 Note: You cannot build on top of the Monkey.